-• Students may not reference or use outside materials from any source, including their own notes or drafts in a word processing document, unless explicitly instructed to do so. • Additionally, as we are required to evaluate the mastery of the material presented in this course, the use of content/processes/methods from a previous course will be considered as the use of an outside resource.
+- Answers are to be written in your own words and not simply memorized from course material.
+Word for word answers from course material will be considered plagiarism. - Students may not reference or use outside materials from any source, including their own notes or drafts in a word processing document, unless explicitly instructed to do so.

+Additionally, as we are required to evaluate the mastery of the material presented in this course, the use of content/processes/methods from a previous course will be considered as the use of an outside resource.

-A violation of the academic integrity policy will result in a 10 point deduction per question for the first offense, a "0" on the entire exam for the second offense, and possible expulsion from the course following review by the instructor in consultation with an administrative-instructional committee for the third offense.
+A violation of the academic honesty policy will result in a 10-point deduction per question for the first offense, a "0" on the entire exam for the second offense, and possible expulsion from the course following review by the instructor in consultation with an administrative-instructional committee for the third offense.